 Result

 When did I write something here?
-I don't remember!

 It is an generic enum with the variants, Ok(T), representing success and containing a value, and Err(E), representing error and containing an error value.